corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/metrics-design.md

 ## Metric Categories

-Notarisation is formed of three main stages:
+Notarisation consists of three main stages:

 * Initiation of a notary client flow on the requesting (application) virtual node.
 This is done as part of a sub-flow of the UTXO ledger finalisation.